Drugs & Medications - Lupron Depot 6 Month intramuscular

 Older adults may be more sensitive to the side effects of this drug, especially QT prolongation (see above).

 Leuprolide must not be used during pregnancy.
 It may harm an unborn baby.
-If you become pregnant or think you may be pregnant, tell your doctor immediately.
+If you become pregnant or think you may be pregnant, tell your doctor right away.
 Consult your doctor for more details and to discuss reliable forms of birth control.
 Non-hormonal birth control methods are recommended during treatment with leuprolide.

 It is unknown if this drug passes into breast milk.
 Because the effects of leuprolide on a nursing infant are unknown, breast-feeding is not recommended.
 Consult your doctor before breast-feeding.